Child Assessments

 Which locations are covered?

-Our remote diagnostic assessments are via online platforms, and so there are no geographical restrictions.
+Our remote dyslexia diagnostic assessments are via online platforms, and so there are no geographical restrictions.

 We provide face to face assessments at our Nottingham office or sometimes in other areas, subject to assessor availability.